 Practice makes perfect when it comes to retirement.

-Are you ready to retire?
+Are you ready to retire? a retiree in training?
 Are you sure?
 Think about it before you say, “Yes!”

 Most of us really look forward to the idea of well-deserved, unstructured free time.
 A time to do exactly what we please when we please – travel, spend time with family, pursue hobbies, volunteer.
 Until we get there.
 A Health and Retirement Study in 2012 found that half of retirees (51.4%) reported being

 somewhat or not at all satisfied with their retirement.
 Some retirees underestimate how long it takes to adjust to what may be a radically different lifestyle; others miss their friends from work; still others find themselves with too much free time on their hands between grand adventures and visits with the grandkids.

 Like all major life events, transitioning to a retirement lifestyle can be a major adjustment, and come with a few hiccups along the way.
 One day, you may go from your seat at the top as a powerful executive to a lounge chair in your living room with the TV or Fido for company.
 The point is, without your career to define you, what will?

 Finding the answer takes a lot of preparation – emotionally, physically and financially – and a lot of thought.
 While the financial component is critical to a sustainable retirement, so is your quality of life.
 Too few people consider the psychological factors, which include losing your career identity, expanding social networks and spending more unscheduled time with your spouse, as well as the need to find new and engaging ways to stay active.
 It’s crucial that would-be retirees invest in their social, physical and psychological needs as well as their financial ones.
 And that takes planning.
 Here’s what we mean.